redecentralize/alternative-internet/README.md

 * [Bitsquare](https://bitsquare.io) Bitsquare is a decentralized bitcoin exchange.
 It supports national currencies (fiat) with a variety of payment methods as well as alternative cryptocurrencie

-* [Coinpunk](http://coinpunk.org/) is a web application that allows anyone to run their own self-hosted Bitcoin wallet service that is accessible from your web browser anywhere in the world.
-It's free, open source, and you can install it on your server right now.

 * [Commotion Wireless](https://commotionwireless.net) is an open-source communication tool that uses mobile phones, computers, and other wireless devices to create decentralized mesh networks.

 * [Corda.net](https://www.corda.net/) is an open source blockchain platform to record, manage and synchronise agreements and transfer value.
 It was designed for business from the start.
 It is promoted and supported by the [Cordite Foundation](http://docs.cordite.foundation/en/latest/)

-* [CryptAByte](https://cryptabyte.com/) CryptAByte.com is a free online drop box that enables secure (encrypted) message and file sharing over the web using a public-key infrastructure.
-Messages and files are encrypted using a public key and can only be decrypted using the passphrase entered when your key is created.
-Your data is never stored in plaintext, and is impossible to decrypt without your passphrase.

 * [The Cryptosphere](http://cryptosphere.org/) is a global peer-to-peer cryptosystem for publishing and securely distributing both data and HTML5/JS applications pseudonymously with no central point of failure.
 It's built on top of the next-generation [Networking and Cryptography (NaCl) library](http://nacl.cr.yp.to/) and the Git data model.
 [Code](https://github.com/cryptosphere/cryptosphere)

 * [DAOStack](https://daostack.io/) is a community merit-based governance system and a new form of human association: the DAO.
 Decentralized Autonomous Organizations are open, self-organized networks coordinated by crypto-economic incentives and self-executing code.
 We believe that DAOs will impact every territory of life and will jumpstart the evolution of society toward a more cooperative and sustainable future.

-* [DAppStore](http://dappstore.dappcentral.com/) is a fully decentralized App store focussing entirely on decentralized software.
-Primarily to index DApps like Bitcoin, BitTorrent etc, but also indexes projects relating to DApps, wether that be a documentary, software library or coffee shop that supports a particular DApp.

 * [DNSChain](https://github.com/okTurtles/dnschain) aims to fix web security by Man-in-the-Middle proofing connections.
 It's a secure, decentralized PKI (public key infrastructure) that makes blockchain tech (like Namecoin, Blockstore, etc.) usable for arbitrary devices.

-* [Dendrio](https://www.dendr.io/) is a video distribution network that leverages the peer to peer WebRTC protocol to transfer website content between browsers.
-This allows us to make data downloads faster for users but without any installation requirements.
-For website owners, we are trivial to set up, and are transparent to existing CDN setups.
-Our technology is geared towards streaming video and we support a multitude of different video formats and players.

 * [Diaspora*](http://diasporaproject.org/) is a free social network consisting of personal web server that implements a distributed social networking service.
 Diaspora* is a fun and creative community that puts you in control.

 * The [Drogulus](http://drogul.us/) (WIP) is a programmable peer-to-peer data store.
 It's an open, federated and decentralised system where the identity of users and provenance of data is ensured by cryptographically signing digital assets.[Redecentralise Video interview](http://redecentralize.org/#interviews)

-* The [Enigmabox](http://wiki.enigmabox.net/) is a ready to use cjdns appliance. cjdns is a public-key crypto network protocol, the fingerprint is your IPv6 address.
-This means, your IP is your identity.
-So we can use it for various useful things, e.g. as an email address or a phone number.
-We will start preparing existing internet services like email or VoIP to use cjdns in this decentral manner.
-Our goal is to encrypt the entire internet, make crypto accessible and make secure and decentralized internet services available for the rest of us.

 * [Ethereum](https://ethereum.org/) is an enhanced cryptocurrency with support for Next-Generation Generalized Smart Contract and Smart Property.

-* [Firecloud](http://firecloud.co) is a P2P web publishing platform in your using Persona and WebRTC to work its magic.

 * [Firestr](http://github.com/mempko/firestr) is a simple decentralized communication and computation platform.
 Apps are written in Lua and are pushed to peers where they automatically run and connect.
 All communication is P2P and encrypted.